Penny Hardaway: Personal life

-Penny has a son Jayden who plays guard at the University of Memphis where Penny is head coach.
+Penny has two sons, Jayden and Ashton, who both play for their father at Memphis.
 Penny also has two daughters born in 1992 and 1995, both with his former girlfriend from high school.
-Penny also has a son that was a sophomore in high school in 2017.

 Hardaway is a member of Kappa Alpha Psi fraternity.

+On December 29, 2023, Hardaway received his first ever nomination to be inducted into the Naismith Basketball Hall of Fame.